mich0611/Codecademy_Medical_Insurance/README.txt

 US Medical Insurance Project.  		time : 2021/8/25
 ------------------------------
 a.
-Data comes from insurance.csv
+Data comes from insurance.csv, and I work on it though jupyter notebook.

 b.
 Some possible ideas for analysis are the following :